-Serving communities since 1970
+Serving Our Communities since 1970

 On June 3, Nanaimo Crisis Centre was incorporated and registered as a non-profit Society.
 The primary mandate was to assist those experiencing problems as a result of illicit drug use and provide counselling and referrals.